bmillemathias/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 .. contents::
    :local:

-Plugins augment Ansible's core functionality with logic and features that are accessible to all modules.
-Ansible ships with a number of handy plugins, and you can easily write your own.
+``ansible-base`` supports plugins with logic & features.
+They are several types of plugins; the most knowns plugins are modules, lookups, callbacks, filters. ``ansible-base`` ships with a small `number of plugins <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins>`_ ``ansible`` ships with `more <https://docs.ansible.com/ansible/latest/plugins/plugins.html>`_.
+You can easily write your own.
 All plugins must:

 * be written in Python
 * raise errors